local-ch/lhs/README.md

 A proxy is used to access data.
 It is divided in Collection, Item and Link.

 ## Collection
-A collection is a special type of data that contains multiple items.
+A collection contains multiple items.

 ```ruby
 data = Feedback.where(has_reviews: true) #<LHS::Data @_proxy_=#<LHS::Collection>>